ome/ngff/rfc/1/index.md

 No implementation is currently considered “reference”, though **Editors** may decide that more implementations or a particular are required depending on the complexity of the RFC.

 This policy does not yet specify whether parts of an RFC may be considered _optional_ and therefore omitted from implementations.
-RFC **Authors** SHOULD provide guidance where possible for **Implementors** on required and optional sections of an RFC until there is a normative policy.
+RFC **Authors** SHOULD provide guidance where possible for **Implementers** on required and optional sections of an RFC until there is a normative policy.

 ### RFC Versions